 - During the commissioning phase of a satellite, controllers nudge it slightly to optimize its position in orbit, and perform tests to ensure the health of its instruments.
-This step is unique for every satellite, and for Aeolus it is expected to last for several months.
+This step is unique for every satellite, and for Aeolus it was expected to last for several months.

-- The main commissioning objective of Aeolus is to fully check out, calibrate and understand the behavior of all systems onboard the spacecraft, now that has taken up its new residence in space.
-The absolute centerpiece of this, ESA’s newest satellite, will be the switch-on and first light of the hypermodern Aladin lidar instrument.
+- The main commissioning objective of Aeolus was to fully check out, calibrate and understand the behavior of all systems onboard the spacecraft, now that has taken up its new residence in space.
+The absolute centerpiece of this, ESA's newest satellite, will be the switch-on and first light of the hypermodern Aladin lidar instrument.

 - Once this is done, the real challenge will be to fully calibrate, characterize and tune the instrument, finally making it able to get to work measuring Earth's winds.

-The DWL (Doppler Wind Lidar) operation principle of ALADIN:
+The DWL (Doppler Wind Lidar) Operation Principle of ALADIN

 DWL is an active observation technique; the instrument fires laser pulses towards the atmosphere and measures the resulting Doppler shift of the return signal, backscattered at different levels in the atmosphere.
 The frequency shift results from the relative motion of the scatter elements along the sensor line of sight.
 This motion relates to the mean wind in the observed volume (cell).
 The measurement volume is determined by the ground integration length of 50 km (sample size), the required height resolution and the width of the laser footprint.
 The measurements are repeated at intervals of 200 km.